Woodyjl/theSauce/README.md

 # theSauce
 This is the sauce

-note: programming technics could have been done better
+note: programming techniques could have been done better

 This is a photo logging application.